-Proceeds from Ted’s Run for Literacy support CanU, an after school program that inspires hope and confidence in Winnipeg children living at or below the poverty level.
+Proceeds generated from Ted’s Run for Literacy supports CanU.
+CanU, the University of Can, embraces the rich diversity and sees the great potential of Winnipeg’s youth.
+CanU provides hundreds of kids with remarkable opportunities for learning and leadership.
+Can U is an after school program that inspires hope and confidence in Winnipeg children.
 The three “big ideas” of CanU are: 1) Nutrition, 2) Sport, and 3) Literacy.

 CanU director Roger Berrington says “When we open the door to possibility, the ‘impossible’ disappears”.